 - Multiple Sclerosis

 If you are experiencing symptoms or side effects of medical treatment, especially pain and nausea, talk with your doctor about all your options before trying marijuana.
-While medical marijuana can be used to treat symptoms it is not seen as a cure, but can help you have a better quality of life.
+While medical marijuana may show promise in treating symptoms, it is not seen as a cure but may help you lead a better quality of life.

 How It Helps